 Alaska Expedition Skiing Course

-This is a five-day (plus self-paced pre-course learning and pre-trip planning) springtime course for advanced backcountry skiers and snowboarders that want to develop the knowledge, skill, and ability to plan and execute remote, multi-day ski and splitboard mountaineering trips in wild mountains where avalanche forecasts and observations are unavailable.
-Curriculum is focused on planning, conditions assessment (avalanche safety, snowpack stability, surface conditions, objective hazards), big mountain terrain management, group dynamics, and technical skill development (glacier travel, crevasse rescue, and mountaineering).
-This course delivers as much mentored big mountain ascending and descending as possible, in addition to skill development for expedition ski mountaineering in glaciated and technical terrain.
-For interested students, it’s also possible to obtain American Avalanche Association recognized Rec Level 2 certification through this course.
+This is a 5-day springtime course for backcountry skiers and snowboarders that want to develop the knowledge, skill, and ability to plan and execute remote, multi-day ski and splitboard trips in wild mountains where avalanche forecasts and observations are unavailable.
+Curriculum is focused on planning, conditions assessment (avalanche safety, snowpack stability, surface conditions, objective hazards), big mountain terrain management, group dynamics, and technical skill development (glacier travel and crevasse rescue).
+This course delivers as much mentored big mountain ascending and descending as possible, in addition to skill development for expedition ski touring glaciated terrain.
+Curriculum includes American Avalanche Association recognized Rec Level 2 certification.

-Prerequisites: ability to ski or snowboard advanced terrain in variable snow conditions, fitness to tour via ski or splitboard for consecutive 8+ hour days in the mountains, completion of American Avalanche Association recognized Rec Level 1 and Avalanche Rescue course(s).
+Prerequisites: ability to ski or snowboard advanced terrain in variable snow conditions, fitness to tour (via ski or splitboard) and camp consecutive days in potentially inclement mountain weather, completion of American Avalanche Association recognized Rec Level 1 and Avalanche Rescue course(s) or equivalent.

 Central Chugach (Valdez, Thompson Pass, Tiekel Valley) course dates:

-This five-day course includes glacier travel, crevasse rescue, and mountaineering instruction (with the option to add Rec Level 2 certification).
-We tour from the road (a snowmobile may be used to transport camping gear and food to lighten loads) into the Central Chugach and setup camp(s) for glacier skiing and ski mountaineering. $1,750 per person includes group camp equipment, all food and hot drinks (breakfast, lunch and snacks while out skiing, dinner), and course fees.
+This 5-day course includes snow camping, glacier travel, crevasse rescue, and Rec Level 2 instruction.
+We travel into the Thompson Pass area Central Chugach backcountry and setup camp(s) for big mountain skiing and splitboarding. $2,000 per person includes group camp equipment, all food and hot drinks (breakfast, lunch and snacks while out skiing, dinner), and course fees.
+The course is limited to five participants.